-Your blood offers many clues about your heart health.
+Your blood may offer many clues about your heart health.
 For example, high levels of "bad" cholesterol in your blood can be a sign that you're at increased risk of having a heart attack.
-And other substances in your blood can help your doctor determine if you have heart failure or are at risk of developing plaque deposits in your arteries (atherosclerosis).
+And other substances in your blood can help your health care provider determine if you have heart failure or are at risk of developing fatty deposits (plaques) in your arteries (atherosclerosis).

-It's important to remember that one blood test alone doesn't determine your risk of heart disease.
+It's important to remember that one blood test alone doesn't determine the risk of heart disease.
 The most important risk factors for heart disease are smoking, high blood pressure, high cholesterol and diabetes.

-Here's a look at some blood tests you may have to diagnosis and manage heart disease.
+Here's a look at some of the blood tests used to diagnose and manage heart disease.

-A cholesterol test, also called a lipid panel or lipid profile, measures the fats (lipids) in your blood.
-The measurements can indicate your risk of having a heart attack or other heart disease.
+A cholesterol test, also called a lipid panel or lipid profile, measures the fats in the blood.
+The measurements can help determine the risk of having a heart attack or other heart disease.
 The test typically includes measurements of:

 Low-density lipoprotein (LDL) cholesterol.
 This is sometimes called the "bad" cholesterol.
-Too much of it in your blood causes the accumulation of fatty deposits (plaques) in your arteries (atherosclerosis), which reduces blood flow.
-These plaque deposits sometimes rupture and lead to major heart and vascular problems.
+Too much LDL cholesterol in the blood causes plaque to buildup in the arteries, which reduces blood flow.
+These plaque deposits sometimes rupture and lead to major heart and blood vessel problems.

-Your LDL cholesterol level should be less than 130 mg/dL (3.4 mmol/L).
-Desirable levels are under 100 mg/dL (2.6 mmol/L), especially if you have diabetes or a history of heart attacks, heart stents, heart bypass surgery, or other heart or vascular condition.
+The LDL cholesterol level should be less than 130 mg/dL (3.4 mmol/L).
+Desirable levels are under 100 mg/dL (2.6 mmol/L), especially if you have diabetes or a history of heart attack, a heart stent, heart bypass surgery, or other heart or vascular condition.
 In people with the highest risk of heart attacks, the recommended LDL level is below 70 mg/dL (1.8 mmol/L).

-- High-density lipoprotein (HDL) cholesterol.
-This is sometimes called the "good" cholesterol because it helps carry away LDL cholesterol, keeping arteries open and your blood flowing more freely.
-Ideally, your HDL cholesterol level should be over 40 mg/dL (1.0 mmol/L) for a man, and over 50 mg/dL (1.3 mg/dL) for a woman.
+High-density lipoprotein (HDL) cholesterol.
+This is sometimes called the "good" cholesterol because it helps carry away LDL ("bad") cholesterol, keeping arteries open and blood flowing more freely.

-- Triglycerides.
+Triglycerides.
 Triglycerides are another type of fat in the blood.
 High triglyceride levels usually mean you regularly eat more calories than you burn.
-High levels can increase your risk of heart disease.
-Ideally, your triglyceride level should be less than 150 mg/dL (1.7 mmol/L).
-The American Heart Association (AHA) states that a triglyceride level of 100 mg/dL (1.1 mmol/L) or lower is considered "optimal."
+High levels can increase the risk of heart disease.

-Non-HDL cholesterol.
-Non-high density lipoprotein cholesterol is the difference between total cholesterol and high-density lipoprotein cholesterol (HDL-C).
-Non-HDL-C includes cholesterol in lipoprotein particles that are involved in hardening of the arteries (atherosclerosis).
-This includes low-density lipoprotein (LDL), lipoprotein (a), intermediate-density lipoprotein and very-low-density lipoprotein.
+- Non-HDL cholesterol.
+Non-high density lipoprotein cholesterol (non-HDL-C) is the difference between total cholesterol and HDL cholesterol.
+Non-HDL-C includes cholesterol in lipoprotein particles that are involved in hardening of the arteries.
+Non-HDL-C fraction may be a better marker of risk than total cholesterol or LDL cholesterol.

 High-sensitivity C-reactive protein

-C-reactive protein (CRP) is a protein your liver produces as part of your body's response to injury or infection, which causes swelling inside the body (inflammation).
+C-reactive protein (CRP) is a protein the liver makes as part of the body's response to injury or infection, which causes swelling inside the body (inflammation).

 Because CRP levels can be temporarily increased by many situations such as a cold or going for a long run, the test should be done twice, two weeks apart.
-An hs-CRP level above 2.0 milligrams per liter indicates a higher risk of heart disease.
+An hs-CRP level above 2.0 milligrams per liter (mg/L) indicates a higher risk of heart disease.

-Cholesterol-lowering statin medications may reduce CRP levels and decrease your heart disease risk.
+Cholesterol-lowering statin medications may reduce CRP levels and decrease heart disease risk.

 Lipoprotein (a), or Lp(a), is a type of LDL cholesterol.
 Your Lp(a) level is determined by your genes and isn't generally affected by lifestyle.

 High levels of Lp(a) may be a sign of increased risk of heart disease, though it's not clear how much risk.
-Your doctor might order an Lp(a) test if you already have atherosclerosis or heart disease but appear to have otherwise healthy cholesterol levels or if you have a family history of early-onset heart disease, sudden death or stroke.
+Your health care provider might order an Lp(a) test if you already have atherosclerosis or heart disease but appear to have otherwise healthy cholesterol levels or if you have a family history of early-onset heart disease, sudden death or stroke.

 Three specific ceramides have been linked to plaque buildup in the arteries and insulin resistance, which can lead to type 2 diabetes.
-High levels of these ceramides in the blood indicates a higher risk of cardiovascular disease within one to five years.
+High levels of these ceramides in the blood are a sign of a higher risk of cardiovascular disease within one to five years.

-Brain natriuretic peptide, also called B-type natriuretic peptide (BNP), is a protein that your heart and blood vessels produce.
-BNP helps your body eliminate fluids, relaxes blood vessels and funnels sodium into your urine.
+Brain natriuretic peptide, also called B-type natriuretic peptide (BNP), is a protein that the heart and blood vessels make.
+BNP helps the body eliminate fluids, relaxes blood vessels and moves sodium into the urine.

 A high level of BNP alone isn't enough to diagnose a heart problem.
-Your doctor will also consider your risk factors and other blood test results.
+Your health care provider will also consider your risk factors and other blood test results.